YuchiQiu/CLADE/README.md

 # Cluster learning-assisted directed evolution (CLADE).
-*This is the source code of paper: "Cluster learning-assisted directed evolution" by Yuchi Qiu, Jian Hu, Guo-Wei Wei.
-Nature Computational Science 2021.
+**This is the source code of paper: _"Cluster learning-assisted directed evolution" by Yuchi Qiu, Jian Hu, Guo-Wei Wei.
+Nature Computational Science 2021."_**

 CLADE guides experiments in directed evolution to optimize fitness of variants in a combinatorial library from multi-site mutagenesis.
 It first utilizes unsupervised clustering to select potential informative variants for experimental screen to obtain their fitness.
 Then it takes these labeled variants as training data to train a supervised learning model.
 The supervised learning model predicts fitness of the rest of variants in the combinatorial library.
 Top-predicted variants potentially have high priority to be screened.